SecureSECODAO/dao-documentation/README.md

 #### Card component

-A nice [Card](components/card.tsx) component with a cool hover effect that links to a page
+A nice [Card](components/card.tsx) component with a cool hover effect that links to a page on the website.

+If you want to link to an external website, pass `external: true` to the props for the card.
+This will render a smaller card without description, but with an external link icon on the right

 Usage: